organicplanning/hackedfonts/README.md

 - smaller in actual size than point size would suggest
 - I like this one for headers in org-mode, e.g.
 - Euro sign not implemented yet
-- now with corrected monospace bit (done with ttx)
+- now with correct monospace flag in ttx.
+However, this doesn't seem to be enough for MobaXterm

 #### [Vintage IBM fonts](http://int10h.org/oldschool-pc-fonts/)